dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/maneuvers.md

     * Pilot Training Guide 19-30 says above -40 C or -40 F
 * Step 18.
 Environmental Control
   * 11 o'clock is good starting point
-* Step 20. -- NEED TO MEMORIZE ALL THESE
+* Step 20. -- SYSTEM TEST Panel
+  * Need to memorize the procedures for all these tests
   * All of these are in the Pilot Training Guide starting on 20-16
 * Step 21.
 Master caution press and hold on one side and look at the other side
 * Step 22.
 Trim system check